NicholasRevenco/NVIDIA-Jetson-Nano-Good-and-Bad-Fruit/README.md

 The core goal of this endeavor is to create an accurate and efficient model that can discern the quality of a fruit with precision.
 The integration of such a system in the agricultural sector holds potential for revolutionizing quality control processes, paving the way for enhanced accuracy and speed in fruit inspection.

 The development and training of this model were accomplished using a Jetson Nano, a compact yet powerful machine learning device designed for edge deployment.
 I performed a detailed analysis of the dataset, with four CPU threads—referred to as workers—handling data loading, and ran 50 epochs, which are complete passes through the dataset.
-This procedure took roughly 15 hours.
-To further hone the model's accuracy, I increased the training duration to 100 epochs, extending the process to around 35 hours.
+This procedure took roughly 15 hours and the model can be downloaded here: [fruits_epochs_50_workers_4](https://www.dropbox.com/scl/fi/7xhfk7fi310c8s003j4qh/fruits_epochs_50_workers_4.zip?rlkey=sp2636nnv1cu5qtilquee9t3m&dl=0).

 It's crucial to note that workers here signifies the number of CPU threads utilized to load the data.
 The higher the number of workers, the more data batches can be loaded simultaneously, leading to quicker computation and a more streamlined training process.
 The number of epochs is not a fixed parameter; you can increase it if you aim to further refine the model's accuracy.